jhawthorn/ttytest/README.md

 puts "\n#{@tty.capture}" # prints out the contents of the terminal
 ```

-### Example Noncanonical CLI/Shell
+### Example for Noncanonical CLI or Shell

-If you are working with a noncanonical shell, you need to use send_keys_one_at_a_time to have your shell/CLI process the input correctly.<br /><br />
+If you are working with a noncanonical shell, you need to use send_keys_one_at_a_time to have your shell/CLI process the input correctly.

-Also useful if you need to send input one character at a time for whatever reason.<br /><br />
+Also useful if you need to send input one character at a time for whatever reason.

-'Multi-character' characters like '\n' need to be sent with send-keys, though.<br /><br />
+'Multi-character' characters like '\n' need to be sent with send-keys, though.

 There are more examples in the examples folder.

 ``` ruby